chenx/ExpressionValidatorLib/README.md

 About
 -----------------------
 Math expression validator library in C#.
-Didn't find one online that fits my need, so I wrote one for use.

 A console program for testing purpose is also included (Tester).